telerik/winforms-docs/shortcuts/assigning-global-radshortcuts.md

 # Assigning Global RadShortcuts

-##

-RadItem allows you to add shortcuts which will generate a Click event for that item, allowing you to perform specific action, associated with that item.
-This approach however has some requirements such as you need a RadItem instance and some restrictions such as each shortcut, registered with RadItem is processed only if the item resides on the currently active form within the Application.
-In order to create a custom shortcuts behavior, you may provide your own IShortcutProvider implementation and to handle its callback methods to provide completely customized shortcut support for your Application, including “Global” shortcuts – that is a shortcut which is not bound to the currently active form.
+**RadItem** allows you to add shortcuts which will generate a **Click** event for that item, allowing you to perform specific action, associated with that item.
+This approach however has some requirements such as you need a **RadItem** instance and some restrictions such as each shortcut, registered with **RadItem** is processed only if the item resides on the currently active form within the application.
+In order to create a custom shortcuts behavior, you may provide your own **IShortcutProvider** implementation and to handle its callback methods to provide completely customized shortcut support for your application, including “Global” shortcuts – that is a shortcut which is not bound to the currently active form.
 The following code snippet demonstrates how this can be done:

 1\.
-Implement a custom IShortcutProvider:
+Implement a custom **IShortcutProvider**:

 {{source=..\SamplesCS\Shortcuts\MyShortcutProvider.cs region=customProvider}}
 {{source=..\SamplesVB\Shortcuts\MyShortcutProvider.vb region=customProvider}}